Promontory Locomotives

 (At Promontory, 1970-1978)

-As part of its own efforts to celebrate the Centennial, Union Pacific made arrangements to leased (from Paramount Pictures) the former V&T 4-4-0 No. 18 "Dayton" to use as a temporary stand-in for Union Pacific No. 119, and V&T 4-4-0 No. 22 "Inyo" as a temporary stand-in for Central Pacific No. 60 "Jupiter".
+As part of its own efforts to celebrate the Centennial, Union Pacific made arrangements to lease (from Paramount Pictures) the former V&T 4-4-0 No. 18 "Dayton" to use as a temporary stand-in for Union Pacific No. 119, and V&T 4-4-0 No. 22 "Inyo" as a temporary stand-in for Central Pacific No. 60 "Jupiter".
 Both locomotives were leased from Paramount Pictures for the purposes of display as part of Union Pacific's Golden Spike Centennial Expo display train

 Union Pacific took the two locomotives into its East Los Angeles shop and did a "cosmetic renovation" as well as making the needed changes to make them appear as UPRR No. 119 and CPRR Jupiter.
 The two locomotives were loaded onto flat cars for display purposes, and began their journey to Promontory.
 (Later arrangements were made that allowed the two locomotives to be placed on display at the Promontory site, where they were displayed from 1970 to 1978.)